 I’ve also started using a new technique using solvent based dyes to colour the surface of the dials.
 It yields wonderfully bright, translucent colours, but it’s a little restrictive in a way, which is outlined in a section below.

 This is just straight-up copper, Cu on the periodic table.
-I usually just use this metal bare or naked for it’s copper colour.
-I have been experimenting with patination of copper, and will be posting information as it becomes available.
+I usually just use this metal bare or naked for it’s copper colour, though I have been experimenting with the patination of copper.

 Brass is an alloy of copper and zinc.
 I use brass in the majority of my watches because I can create a grey or oxidized finish by using a chemical patina to treat the surface of the metal.
 I also use this metal in it’s bare or naked state.